-Other fruits and vegetables on the Dirty Dozen are strawberries, grapes, celery, peaches, spinach, sweet bell peppers, imported nectarines, cucumbers, cherry tomatoes, potatoes and imported snap peas.
-Leafy greens – kale and collard greens – and hot peppers were frequently contaminated with insecticides that are particularly toxic to human health.
-EWG details this problem in a section called Dirty Dozen-Plus.
+Strawberries topped the Dirty Dozen list, followed by spinach.
+Other Dirty Dozen are apples, grapes, celery, nectarines, sweet bell peppers, imported cucumbers, cherry tomatoes, potatoes and imported snap pears, cherries and tomatoes.
+Over recent years, leafy greens – kale and collard greens – and hot peppers were frequently contaminated with insecticides that are particularly toxic to human health.
+EWG has detailed this problem in a section called Dirty Dozen-Plus.

 EWG’s Clean Fifteen consists of conventional produce with the least amount of pesticide residues.
-Avocados were the cleanest, with only 1 percent of samples showing any detectable pesticides.
-Other items on the list include corn, pineapples, cabbage, frozen sweet peas, onions, asparagus, mangoes, papayas, kiwi, eggplant, grapefruit, cantaloupe, cauliflower and sweet potatoes.”
+Over the past several years, the cleanest have rotated slightly, but included avocados, corn, pineapples, cabbage, frozen sweet peas, onions, asparagus, mangoes, papayas, kiwi, eggplant, grapefruit, cantaloupe, cauliflower and sweet potatoes.”